muxup/muxup-site/pages/2026q1/per-query-energy-consumption-of-llms.md

 more useful and that I have more faith in.

 ## Article changelog
+* 2026-02-17: (minor)
+  * Changed GitHub links to point to SemiAnalysisAI/InferenceX rather than InferenceMAX/InferenceMAX, as they were broken by the upstream rename.
 * 2026-01-09: (minor)
   * Fix broken link.
   * Add note that more complete system info would be helpful for